geethaPsarathy/machineCoding/README.md

 ## 📫 Contact

-For questions or feedback, feel free to reach out to me at [your-email@example.com] or open an issue on GitHub.
+For questions or feedback, feel free to reach out to me or open an issue on GitHub.

 ---